Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 ### About me

-My name is Joonho (Phil) Hwang (황준호; 黃俊晧), and I am a fourth year Phd candidate in economics at Seoul National University, where I am fortunate to be advised by Professor [Seojeong Lee](https://sites.google.com/site/misspecifiedjay/).
+My name is Joonho (Phil) Hwang (황준호; 黃俊晧), and I am a fourth year PhD candidate in economics at Seoul National University, where I am fortunate to be advised by Professor [Seojeong Lee](https://sites.google.com/site/misspecifiedjay/).
 I am interested in econometrics with a focus on panel data and causal inference.
 Click [here](https://drive.google.com/file/d/1D1kX0qi5IJsP2ikEBsCDgj1oTDCIpTzR/view?usp=sharing) for a copy of my CV.

 ### Working papers
 <div>